 You can wander through this piece of Rome off the beaten path (although sadly, not the apartments).
 A truly special way to experience the theatre is during one of the summer concert series held within its ancient embrace.

-The Keats-Shelley Memorial House is a handsome, peach-colored building entirely overshadowed by the adjacent Spanish Steps.
+One of the best museums in Rome, the Keats-Shelley Memorial House is a handsome, peach-colored building entirely overshadowed by the adjacent Spanish Steps.
 While most visitors moon over the admittedly stupendous stairway, surprisingly few pay heed to the world’s largest collection of literary ephemera related to the English Romantic poets tucked up nearby.

 It’s also the place where Keats spent his last days in 1821 dying of tuberculosis at the tender age of 25.
 Within the book-lined rooms, Keat’s bedroom has remained unchanged for two centuries.
 The library here includes leatherbound first editions from writers such as Oscar Wilde, and you’ll see portraits of Keats painted by his friend and companion, Joseph Severn.